 WHAT WE DO

 Ronald McDonald House Charities (RMHC) of Oregon and Southwest Washington provides a “home away from home” for families with seriously ill children, and supports initiatives to improve pediatric health.

 After two years of planning, the first Oregon Ronald McDonald House opened in 1984 within walking distance of OHSU Doernbecher Children’s Hospital and Shriners Hospital for Children.
 In 1997, two more Ronald McDonald Houses opened: one in Bend, serving families who traveled for care at St. Charles Medical Center, and a second in Portland, just steps away from Randall Children’s Hospital on the campus of Legacy Emanuel Hospital.

-Ronald McDonald House Charities of Oregon and Southwest Washington is part of a global network of Ronald McDonald Houses and programs that serve nearly 6 million children and families annually.
-Since 1974, our network of local chapters have been making children happier and healthier by keeping families together – giving them a place to rest and heal.
-These programs, tailored to meet the urgent needs of each community, can now be found in more than 60 countries and regions across the globe.
+Ronald McDonald House Charities of Oregon and Southwest Washington is part of a global network of Ronald McDonald Houses and programs that serve nearly 6,000,000 children and families annually.
+Since 1974, our network of local chapters have been making children happier and healthier by keeping families together and giving them a place to rest and heal.
+Tailored to meet the urgent needs of each community, these programs can now be found in more than 60 countries and regions across the globe.